Toddler Preschool Scope and Sequence & Lesson Ideas-Practical Life Skills

 - Washing Face

-- Blowing nose -and throwing away tissue
+- Blowing nose -and throwing away tissue and washing hands

 - Using a napkin- place on lap and when needed,dab mouth with corner of napkin- place napkin beside plate when excused.